 Ammunition Management Standard System Proposal

-and functional integration expertise for the Department of
+provided system and functional integration expertise for the Department of

 Defense Ammunition Management Standard System (AMSS) proposal.
-Responsible for
+Responsible

 the proposed SAP R/3 commercial software package.

 provided system and functional integration expertise for several USPS mail